Joe Kernan (politician): South Bend Silver Hawks

-Political involvement
+Later political involvement

+Co-chair of the Indiana Commission on Local Government Reform

 In July 2007, Kernan and Indiana Chief Justice Randall T. Shepard, a Republican, were appointed by Daniels to co-chair the bipartisan Indiana Commission on Local Government Reform.
 The commission published its report in December 2007.
 It recommended making broad changes to the structure of local government in the state.
 The report recommended having county argument mimic state government by having a single executive act that acts the chief executive officer and a legislative body which deals with fiscal and policy matters.
 The report also recommended saving costs bay eliminating township governments and having other levels of government assume services currently provided by townships.
 It also recommended having a unified county library system within each of the state's 92 counties.
 It also recommended decreasing the expenses of elections by moving municipal elections from off-years to even-numbered years.
 The state acted on a recommendation to eliminate township assessors, merging their responsibilities with county assessors.
 A state law was passed allowing townships to vote on whether to retain or abolish their assessors.
 In October 2008, Kernan and Shepherd co-authored an op-ed urging voters to vote to abolish assessor positions in their townships in the November elections.
-That November, 30 townships abolished their assessors, while thirteen retained their's.
+That November, 30 townships abolished their assessors, while thirteen retained theirs.